huytuong010101/Admin-Shop-Blog-NODEJS-SGROUP/README.md

 Please do something before used:;
   - Run a server MySQL
-  - Create .env (there is a .env_example)
+  - Create .env (there is a .env_example
+  - Run knex migrate:latest
+  - Run knex seed:run
   - npm start
-Get localhost:PORT/admin to start everything
+Get localhost:PORT to start everything